Interpretation of Testamentary Dispositions

 The interpretation of testamentary dispositions clarifies the true will of the testator if his will is unclear or misleading. § 553 ABGB makes it clear that the content is to be understood in such a way that the desired effect occurs as far as possible.

-Objective of the Interpretation
+Objective of the interpretation

 Linguistically inaccurate or contradictory formulations therefore do not lead to the invalidity of the testamentary disposition.
 This principle, also known as favor testamenti, runs through the entire Austrian inheritance law.